 First of all you must configure BGP router with the router bgp ASN command.
 The AS number is an identifier for the autonomous system.
-The BGP protocol uses the AS number for detecting whether the BGP connection is internal or external.
+The AS identifier can either be a number or two numbers separated by a period.
+The BGP protocol uses the AS identifier for detecting whether the BGP connection is internal or external.